Colts hold off Falcons for second straight win

-Jacoby Brissett threw for 310 yards as the Indianapolis Colts earned their second straight win Sunday, holding off the Atlanta Falcons 27-24 on Sunday at Lucas Oil Stadium in Indianapolis.
+Jacoby Brissett threw for 310 yards as the host Indianapolis Colts earned their second straight win Sunday, holding off the Atlanta Falcons 27-24 at Lucas Oil Stadium.

 Brissett completed 28 of 37 passes, including an 11-yard strike to Jack Doyle in the final two minutes for a first down to the Atlanta 16 that sealed the outcome.
 The Colts (2-1) also got 74 yards and a touchdown on 16 carries from Marlon Mack.

-Note: EditorsNote: Edit 1: Syntax and tweaks throughout